Paul Ryan: History with Objectivism

 At a 2005 Washington, D.C., gathering celebrating the 100th anniversary of Ayn Rand's birth, Ryan credited Rand with having inspired him to get involved in politics.
 In a speech that same year at The Atlas Society, he said he grew up reading Rand, and that her books taught him about his value system and beliefs.
 Ryan required staffers and interns in his congressional office to read Rand, and gave copies of her novel Atlas Shrugged as gifts to his staff for Christmas.
 In his Atlas Society speech, he also described Social Security as a "socialist-based system".

 In 2009, Ryan said, "What's unique about what's happening today in government, in the world, in America, is that it's as if we're living in an Ayn Rand novel right now.
 I think Ayn Rand did the best job of anybody to build a moral case of capitalism, and that morality of capitalism is under assault."

 In April 2012, after receiving criticism from Georgetown University faculty members on his budget plan, Ryan rejected Rand's philosophy of Objectivism as atheistic, saying it "reduces human interactions down to mere contracts".
 He also called the reports of his adherence to Rand's views an "urban legend" and stated that he was instead deeply influenced by his Catholic faith and by Thomas Aquinas.

 Electoral history

 Post-congressional life

 In March 2019, Ryan joined the board of directors of Fox Corporation, the owner of Fox News Channel and the Fox broadcast network.
 In August 2019, he joined the board of SHINE Medical Technologies.
 He later joined the faculty of the University of Notre Dame as a professor of practice for the 2019–20 academic year as a guest lecturer in political science and economics.
-In April 2019, Ryan was nominated as the delegation leader to represent President Trump to visit Taipei.
+In April 2019, Ryan was nominated as the delegation leader to represent President Trump in a visit to Taipei.
 With Taiwanese President Tsai Ing-wen, he attended the 40th-anniversary ceremony of the Taiwan Relations Act.
 In October 2019, Ryan launched a non-profit called American Idea Foundation.

 In October 2020, Ryan joined the public relations and advisory company Teneo as a senior advisor.
+In February 2021 he became a partner in the Boston private equity investment firm Solamere Capital.

+On May 17, 2023, Ryan unveiled his official portrait at the U.S. Capitol during a ceremony in Statuary Hall.
+During his speech, he said, "Only in America would it be possible for a kid from Janesville to go from an intern to the Speaker of the House".